chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/about.md

 As a multimedia designer, I keep a couple things in mind when I create something:

  - <b>Respect privacy and embrace transparency</b>.
 Every user has the right to know how their data is being collected and used.
+ - <b>Iterate</b>.
+Nothing is perfect after the first attempt.
+Iterate often to make sure you're making the _right_ thing.
  - <b>Embrace individuality</b>.
 Every users has their own desires.
 It's the role of the designer to make sure those desires are fullfilled, meaning customization and accesibility should be readibly available.
  - <b>Form follows function</b>.
 Everything must be designed for a reason.
  - <b>Less is more</b>.
 More often than not, the simplest solution is the best solution.
 Don't overcomplicate things if you don't have to.